CS2613-FA23/explorationactivity1-carterdboyle/README.md

 The sample program is configurable, and can show how a triangular mesh can be generated from an input pointcloud file, namely in the form of a .ply file.
 The program also shows how a mesh can be downsampled, which is critical if there are many points in the pointcloud as the calculations can take a long time.

+The data found in the `/data/` folder was found from [artec3d.com](https://www.artec3d.com/3d-models/fantasy-dragon)

 ## Installing the dependencies

 In order to install `open3d` the following steps must be performed (if Python version > 3.10):